-Malaysia's labor market condition remained positive with 30.9 thousand new jobs created during the fourth quarter of 2022, spurred by robust strong domestic demand amid external headwinds.
-In Quarter 4 2022, the labor force continued to indicate a positive momentum with an increase of 2.5% year-on-year to 16.54 million persons.
-Assuming the average wage for a full-time worker is US\$690.2 per month, the total addressable labor force market in Malaysia is estimated to be US\$137 billion.
+Malaysia's labor market condition remained positive with 30.9 thousand new jobs created during the fourth quarter of 2022, spurred by robust strong domestic demand amid external headwinds.5 In Quarter 4 2022, the labor force continued to indicate a positive momentum with an increase of 2.5% year-on-year to 16.54 million persons.6 Assuming the average wage for a full-time worker is US\$690.2 per month7, the total addressable labor force market in Malaysia is estimated to be US\$137 billion.

 Looking at the labor demand in the economic sector in Q4 2022, the number of jobs increased by 2.6% year-on-year to record a total of 8.76 million jobs.
 Filled jobs which comprised of 97.8%, increased by 2.6% over the same quarter of the preceding year to record 8.56 million.
 Meanwhile, jobs opening in the economy which was indicated by the number of vacancies elevated by 4.8% to 192.4 thousand vacancies during Q4 2022.
-Meanwhile in the economy which was indicated by the number of vacancies elevated by 4.8% to 192.4 thousand vacancies during Q4 2022.
+10

 Malaysia's labor market has steadily improved as a consequence of the country's sustained economic operation and social activities.
-Moving into 2023, the labor market is anticipated to grow at a more moderate pace in line with the economic growth after coming off a strong recovery in 2022.
+Moving into 2023, the labor market is anticipated to grow at a more moderate pace in line with the economic growth after coming off a strong recovery in 2022.11